Covetel/cantv-portales/bocetos/README.md

 Plone cantv-theme
 =================

-Remember compress the directory to upload the theme to plone
+- Remember compress the directory to upload the theme to plone

 ```
-zip cantv-theme.zip cantv-theme
+zip -r cantv-theme.zip cantv-theme
 ```